kubestellar/kubestellar/docs/content/direct/multi-wec-aggregated-status.md

 # Proposal: Multi-WEC Aggregated Status Controller Enhancement

+## Note: This isn't fully implemented.
+Implementation work is ongoing and the feature won't work till implementation work is done.

 **Status:** Proposal
 **Related Issue:** [#2809 – KubeStellar controller logic to map back the status from WECs to READY values in WDSes](https://github.com/kubestellar/kubestellar/issues/2809)